Magnussmari/whisperSSTis/README.md

 ## 🌟 Overview

-WhisperSST.is is a 100% local web application that provides real-time Icelandic speech recognition using a fine-tuned version of OpenAI's Whisper model.
+WhisperSST.is provides real-time Icelandic speech recognition using a fine-tuned version of OpenAI's Whisper model.
 This tool runs entirely on your machine - no cloud services or internet connection required for processing (only needed for initial model download).
 Your audio data never leaves your computer, ensuring complete privacy and security.

 **Note:** This application is currently in development, so bugs are expected.